 - All admissions are subject to the overriding proviso that we can provide an appropriate curriculum to meet the student's needs.
 Sometimes timetabling constraints and a lack of numbers for a particular subject may mean that some courses are unavailable. - In addition, students should have demonstrated a commitment to CAS.
-Subject teachers and the pastoral team will advise each student as to his or her suitability for a particular course. - When we accept a student into the IB Diploma with the minimum requirements (Grade Cs), we do so in the first place, provisionally.
-If it is clear, following Internal assessments, that the student is not coping with the level of academic work, we may need to recommend a change of level or course, in consultation with the student and the student's parents. - It is recognised that some students will have to transfer between IB Higher and Standard Level courses or from the full IB Diploma to the IB Diploma Courses (formerly known as IB Certificates), and most of these changes will be made by the half term holiday in the Autumn Term of Year 12. - We reserve the right to withdraw a student or revise his/her programme of study in the IB Diploma Programme at the end of Year 12 if we judge that he or she will not meet the necessary Diploma requirements, including submission of internal coursework as required by the IB.
+Subject teachers and the pastoral team will advise each student as to his or her suitability for a particular course. - Students who ability to undertake the IB Diploma is under review will initially be accepted on a provisional basis.
+If it is clear, following internal assessments, that the student is not coping with the level of academic work, we may recommend a change of level or course, in consultation with the student and the student's parents. - It is recognised that some students will have to transfer between IB Higher and Standard Level courses or from the full IB Diploma to the IB Diploma Courses (formerly known as IB Certificates), and most of these changes will be made by the half term holiday in the Autumn Term of Year 12. - We reserve the right to withdraw a student or revise his/her programme of study in the IB Diploma Programme at the end of Year 12 if we judge that they will not meet the necessary Diploma requirements, including submission of internal coursework as required by the IB.